Siege of Shkodra (1474)

-The siege of Shkodra (Rrethimi i Shkodrës) of 1474 was an Ottoman attack upon Venetian-controlled Shkodra (Scutari in Italian) in Albania Veneta during the First Ottoman-Venetian War (1463–79).
+The siege of Shkodra (Rrethimi i Shkodrës) of 1474 was an Ottoman attack upon Venetian-controlled Shkodra (Scutari) in Albania Veneta during the First Ottoman-Venetian War (1463–79).
 It is not to be confused with the siege of Shkodra of 1478–79.

 Siege

 Strong Ottoman forces besieged Shkodra in spring 1474.
 Mehmed had dispatched the governor of Rumelia, Hadım Suleiman Pasha, with about 8,000 men, but they were repulsed by commander Antonio Loredan and feared Venetian reinforcements.
 According to some sources, when the Scutari garrison complained for lack of food and water, Loredan told them "If you are hungry, here is my flesh; if you are thirsty, I give you my blood."

-The Venetian Senate ordered all available galleys to transport archers to Shkodra through river Bojana.
+The Venetian Senate ordered all available galleys to transport archers to Shkodra through river Buna.
 All Venetian governors were also ordered to help the besieged city.
 According to Venetian reports in July Shkodra was besieged by 50,000 Ottoman soldiers who were supported by heavy artillery.

-At the beginning of 1474 the whole region around Shkodra, including the abandoned Baleč, came under Ottoman rule.
-According to some sources the Ottoman sultan had intentions to rebuild Podgorica and Baleč in 1474 and to settle them with 5,000 Turkish families in order to establish an additional obstacle for cooperation of Crnojević's Zeta and besieged Venetian Shkodra.
+At the beginning of 1474 the whole region around Shkodra, including the abandoned Balec, came under Ottoman rule.
+According to some sources the Ottoman sultan had intentions to rebuild Podgorica and Balec in 1474 and to settle them with 5,000 Turkish families in order to establish an additional obstacle for cooperation of Crnojević's Zeta and besieged Venetian Shkodra.

 During their 1474 campaign Ottomans damaged Alessio and razed Dagnum castle.

 Triadan Gritti was appointed as Venetian captain general instead of Pietro Mocenigo.
-Gritti led the Venetian fleet of six galleys which sailed early in May 1474 to protect the coast of Albania Veneta and especially the mouths of river Bojana.
-When the Venetian fleet entered Bojana the Ottoman forces attempted to block it by clogging the mouth of Bojana with cut tree trunks, just like Albanian voivode Mazarek did during Second Scutari War.
+Gritti led the Venetian fleet of six galleys which sailed early in May 1474 to protect the coast of Albania Veneta and especially the mouths of river Buna.
+When the Venetian fleet entered Buna the Ottoman forces attempted to block it by clogging the mouth of Buna with cut tree trunks, just like Albanian voivode Mazarek did during Second Scutari War.
 Gritti returned his fleet down the river and destroyed Ottoman forces on 15 June 1474.
-Despite all of his efforts, Gritti was not able to deliver to Scutari all goods his fleet carried because many of his ships were trapped in the shallow waters of Bojana near Sveti Srđ.
+Despite all of his efforts, Gritti was not able to deliver to Scutari all goods his fleet carried because many of his ships were trapped in the shallow waters of Buna near Shirgj.